Evidence: In philosophy of science

-Empirical evidence (in science)
+Different types of evidence

+In science (empirical evidence)

 In scientific research evidence is accumulated through observations of phenomena that occur in the natural world, or which are created as experiments in a laboratory or other controlled conditions.
 Scientists tend to focus on how the data used during statistical inference are generated.
 Scientific evidence usually goes towards supporting or rejecting a hypothesis.

 The burden of proof is on the person making a contentious claim.
 Within science, this translates to the burden resting on presenters of a paper, in which the presenters argue for their specific findings.
 This paper is placed before a panel of judges where the presenter must defend the thesis against all challenges.

 When evidence is contradictory to predicted expectations, the evidence and the ways of making it are often closely scrutinized (see experimenter's regress) and only at the end of this process is the hypothesis rejected: this can be referred to as 'refutation of the hypothesis'.
 The rules for evidence used by science are collected systematically in an attempt to avoid the bias inherent to anecdotal evidence.

-Law
+In law

 In law, the production and presentation of evidence depend first on establishing on whom the burden of proof lies.
 Admissible evidence is that which a court receives and considers for the purposes of deciding a particular case.
 Two primary burden-of-proof considerations exist in law.
 The first is on whom the burden rests.
 In many, especially Western, courts, the burden of proof is placed on the prosecution in criminal cases and the plaintiff in civil cases.
 The second consideration is the degree of certitude proof must reach, depending on both the quantity and quality of evidence.
 These degrees are different for criminal and civil cases, the former requiring evidence beyond a reasonable doubt, the latter considering only which side has the preponderance of evidence, or whether the proposition is more likely true or false.

+The parts of a legal case that are not in controversy are known, in general, as the "facts of the case."
+Beyond any facts that are undisputed, a judge or jury is usually tasked with being a trier of fact for the other issues of a case.
+Evidence and rules are used to decide questions of fact that are disputed, some of which may be determined by the legal burden of proof relevant to the case.
+Evidence in certain cases (e.g. capital crimes) must be more compelling than in other situations (e.g. minor civil disputes), which drastically affects the quality and quantity of evidence necessary to decide a case.
 The decision-maker, often a jury, but sometimes a judge decides whether the burden of proof has been fulfilled.
 After deciding who will carry the burden of proof, the evidence is first gathered and then presented before the court: